anniedenton/599D-exercise1/README.md

 as a concise checkbox list, particularly for those already familiar with security behaviors, while something communicated after an incident may require more tact and emotional support.

-For support groups, we raise the question of when ”technical” experts are needed, and what kind of expertise is lacking.
+For support groups, we raise the question of when "technical" experts are needed, and what kind of expertise is lacking.
 If experts are integrated into a group, how do you train an expert to ensure they are suited for their outsider role?
 Future research can explore collaborating with online support groups to understand how advice gets adopted, as online support groups have been known to provide advice and emotional support for specific communities [15, 76, 18].
 Finally, it remains an open question whether seeing conflicting advice lowers users’ trust in an advice source.

 While we used threat modeling to help organize our results, we did not follow particular information-seeking theories.
 Health research has differently modeled seeking safety information related to risk, e.g., diseases or natural disasters [29].
 Future advice research could incorporate theory outside security, e.g., the planned risk information seeking model [67].

 Finally, we ask when is it better to study a specific threat model or platform versus a specific identity when it comes to designing for harm mitigation or educating